Which Version of the PMP Exam Should You Take? 2025 vs 2026

 Understanding the Two Exam Versions

-Both versions maintain the same exam format: 180 questions over 230 minutes, with a mix of multiple-choice, multiple-response, matching, hot spot, and fill-in-the-blank questions.
+Both versions maintain the same exam format: 180 total questions (170 scored + 10 unscored pretest) over 240 minutes, with a mix of multiple-choice, multiple-response, matching, hot spot, and fill-in-the-blank questions.
 Both test your ability to apply knowledge in realistic scenarios rather than memorize definitions.
 The fundamental challenge remains the same—you need to think like an experienced project manager who can adapt to different project environments and methodologies.
+The 2026 exam emphasizes approximately 60% Agile/Hybrid approaches and 40% Predictive approaches.

 However, the knowledge you'll need to demonstrate shifts considerably.
 The 2026 exam introduces content on artificial intelligence in project management, enhanced sustainability and ESG integration, deeper financial acumen including business case development and benefit realization, and stakeholder-centric value delivery.
 If you're studying for the current exam, you won't encounter questions specifically testing AI applications or detailed ESG considerations.